rdviii/ai-policy/ai-policy-2025.md

 1. Sometimes, when doing either of the above, it brings a new perspective or piece of information you didn't know about or hadn't thought of.
 1. Its written English is usually clear and grammatically correct (although with a bland personality unless you instruct it otherwise, and a synthetic one that isn't you in any case).
 1. It can turn quickly-written phrases or bullet points into more fleshed-out descriptions (if not always exactly what you wanted).
-1. It can bring structure to an otherwise unstructured set of data fairly quickly; note the failure of [Cyc](https://en.wikipedia.org/wiki/Cyc) to organize all of human knowledge.
+1. It can bring structure to an otherwise unstructured set of data fairly quickly; for example, consider the attempt by one researcher to [reorganize all of the protocol rules in the RFCs](https://datatracker.ietf.org/meeting/124/materials/slides-124-rasprg-03-jpotvin-rasprg-00).
+(On the minus side, note the failure of [Cyc](https://en.wikipedia.org/wiki/Cyc) to organize all of human knowledge.)
 1. All of us (including me) use online translation tools; the quality of those is increasing rapidly, thanks to LLMs.
 (If you are reading this in Japanese or another language, it was probably translated using an LLM, either explicitly or implicitly.)
+1. Math proofs.

 ## Concerns